EighteenZi/rocksdb_wiki/Block-Cache.md

     table_options.block_cache_compressed = another_cache;

 RocksDB will create the default block cache if `block_cache` is set to `nullptr`.
-To disable block cache completly:
+To disable block cache completely:

     table_options.no_block_cache = true;